Outsourcing is Dead.

 “Outsourcing Must Drive Value”

-The primary advantage of outsourcing is having a strategic partner by your side to support your big-picture goals, not just cutting operational costs and meeting basic service expectations.
+The primary advantage of outsourcing is having a strategic partner by your side to support your big-picture goals.
+Outsourcing is a lever for growth, retention, and competitive advantage, not just cutting operational costs and meeting basic service expectations.

 With an outsourcing partner that truly drives value, you’ll get access to knowledgeable SMEs without having to hire many in-house FTEs or consultants.
 For example, you may outsource a CX team, but you should also be able to rely on your vendor for CX consultation and best practices — not just to provide a certain number of FTEs to “do the work.”